thudep/award-cert-printer/README.md

 ### Install dependencies

-- `typst`: a LaTeX alternative, its [package name](https://repology.org/project/typst/versions) may vary on different platforms
+- `typst`: a LaTeX alternative, its [package name](https://repology.org/project/typst/versions) hardly vary on different platforms
 - Source Han Serif: font used in the template

 ### Provide a name list